civiform/civiform/README.md

    * [Routing and controller methods](#routing-and-controller-methods)
    * [Testing](#testing)

+## Contributing

+First, please read our [code of conduct](code_of_conduct.md).

+### Issue tracking

+Development tasks are managed in the github issues for this repository.
+When you begin working on an issue, please self-assign or comment on it indicating you're beginning work to avoid duplicate effort.

+### Pull requests

+When you're ready to submit your code, open a pull request with "Closes #X" to link the relavant issue.
+When your PR is approved by at least one maintainer it is ready to submit.

+It's easy for the intention of code review comments to be unclear or get misinterpreted.
+To help with communication, reviewers are encouraged to use [conventional comments](https://conventionalcomments.org/) and explicitly indicate that comments are `(blocking)`, where the discussion must be resolved for PR to be approved, or `(non-blocking)` where resolving the discussion is optional for the implementer.

 ## Technology overview

 The UAT is built on [Play Framework](https://www.playframework.com/) in Java, and backed by a [PostgreSQL](https://www.postgresql.org/) database.